-- Using lasers safely and in accordance with this manual. - Completing appropriate training before operating lasers or laser equipment on UA campus. - Ensuring they are in compliance with established medical surveillance requirements. - Promptly reporting to the LSO any malfunctions, problems, etc, which may have an impact on safety, including all near misses.

-• Promptly reporting to the LSO any accidents or incidents that involve the laser system or exposure to laser radiation, including all near misses.
+- Using lasers safely and in accordance with this manual. - Completing appropriate training before operating lasers and annually thereafter. - Ensuring they are in compliance with any established medical surveillance requirements. - Promptly reporting to the LSO any malfunctions, problems, etc., which may have an impact on safety, including all near misses. - Promptly reporting to the LSO any accidents or incidents that involve the laser system or exposure to laser radiation, including all near misses.